4wayhandshake/4wayhandshake.github.io/content/CTF/phonebook.md

 At this point I started wondering why I was having no result.
 Was it because of the string escaping?
 The singlequote only worked once it was backslash escaped, so perhaps the SQLi strings need proper escaping?
 Let's try the SQLi again, but this time with strings that we have ensured are urlencoded.

-## URL-Encoded Login Form Fuzzing
+## URL-ENCODED LOGIN FORM FUZZING

 Kali comes prepackaged with a wordlist suitable for fuzzing auth forms: **/usr/share/wordlists/wfuzz/Injections/All_attack.txt**.

 `WLIST=/usr/share/wordlists/wfuzz/Injections/All_attack.txt`

 `ffuf -w $WLIST:FUZZ -u http://$RADDR/login  -X POST -d 'username=FUZZ&password=FUZZ' -H 'Content-Type: application/x-www-form-urlencoded' -t 80 -c -o ffuf-output -of html -fc 307`

 As expected, this yields nothing.

 Let's try URL-encoding the whole wordlist